gaelrenoux/tranzactio/README.md

 val ds: DataSource = ???
 val db: Database.Live = Database.fromDatasource(ds)

-val integrationTestDb: Database.Live = Database.fromDriverManager(
+// Don't use fromDriverManager for production: connections will be opened and closed or each transaction. val integrationTestDb: Database.Live = Database.fromDriverManager(
     "org.postgresql.Driver",
     "jdbc:postgresql://localhost:54320/",
     "login",
     "password"
 )
-// Don't use that for production: connections will be opened and closed or each transaction.
 ```

-## Sample project

-Check in `src/main/samples`.
+Check in `src/main/samples` for more samples.

 # Why ?